oauth-wg/oauth-selective-disclosure-jwt/draft-ietf-oauth-selective-disclosure-jwt.md

 When the Holder has multiple nationalities, the issuer may wish to allow the holder to reveal each of those nationalities individually.
-This can be accomplished by first making the "FR" and "UK" entries within the array selectively disclosable, and then the whole "nationalities" field.
+This can be accomplished by first making the entries within the "nationalities" array selectively disclosable, and then the whole "nationalities" field.

 ``` ascii-art
 {